gutohertzog/log-finder/README.md

 ## About
 This project come to my mind because a lack of a way to track some registers inside a 300Mb Apache log file.
-I'll keep it working with a single file and no dependencies at all.
+I'll keep it working on it with a single file and no dependencies at all.

 <p align='right'>(<a href='#top'>back to top</a>)</p>